Old Swiss Confederacy: Expansion

+The reason for these Swiss victories was their innovative military tactics.
+Their perfection of the Pike Square made them excellent defensive warriors in their home mountain terrain, and they became highly sought after mercenaries throughout Europe (ex Swiss mercenaries).

 At this time, the eight cantons gradually increased their influence on neighbouring cities and regions through additional alliances.
 Individual cantons concluded pacts with Fribourg, Appenzell, Schaffhausen, the abbot and the city of St. Gallen, Biel, Rottweil, Mulhouse and others.
 These allies (known as the Zugewandte Orte) became closely associated with the confederacy, but were not accepted as full members.
+They would be known as Swiss Associates.

-The Burgundy Wars prompted a further enlargement of the confederacy; Fribourg and Solothurn were accepted in 1481.
+The Burgundian Wars prompted a further enlargement of the confederacy; Fribourg and Solothurn were accepted in 1481.
+By defeating the Duchy of Burgundy in this war, the Confederacy managed to stop the growing Burgundian threat.
 In the Swabian War against Holy Roman Emperor Maximilian I, the Swiss were victorious and exempted from imperial legislation.
 The associated cities of Basel and Schaffhausen joined the confederacy as a result of that conflict, and Appenzell followed suit in 1513 as the thirteenth member.
 The federation of thirteen cantons (Dreizehn Orte) constituted the Old Swiss Confederacy until its demise in 1798.

 The expansion of the confederacy was stopped by the Swiss defeat in the 1515 Battle of Marignano.
 Only Bern and Fribourg were still able to conquer the Vaud in 1536; the latter primarily became part of the canton of Bern, with a small portion under the jurisdiction of Fribourg.